AdobeDocs/advertising.en/help/search-social-commerce/tools/conversion-metrics-upload-to-google.md

 1. Select the check box next to **[!UICONTROL Upload Conversions to Google Ads]**.

-1. (Advertisers doing business in the European Economic Area (EEA) or United Kingdom (UK); optional) If you've secured consent from EEA and UK users to upload their data for advertising purposes, then select the check box next to **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+1. (Advertisers doing business in the European Economic Area (EEA) or United Kingdom (UK); optional) If you've collected consent from EEA and UK users to upload their data for advertising purposes, then select the check box next to **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

 1. Click **[!UICONTROL Save]**.